gnowoel/gnowoel.github.io/_posts/2015-10-04-running-tasks-sequentially-in-gulp.markdown

 });
 {% endhighlight %}

-From the output of execution, we see the dependencies are run in series:
+From the output of execution, we see the tasks are running in series:

     [01:31:48] Starting 'default'...
     [01:31:48] Starting 'c'...